infernojs/inferno/packages/inferno-router/README.md

 ## Features

-Same as react-router v4, except react-native support which is not ready at this point.
+Same as react-router v4, except react-native support which we have tested at this point.

 See official react-router [documentation](https://reacttraining.com/react-router/native/guides/philosophy)